 KICK DIABETES OUT OF SAUDI: THE FIGHT AGAINST DIABETES IN SAUDI ARABIA

-Abdulaziz Kheimi

-DMM 631-2

-11/13/2017

 Kick Diabetes out of Saudi

 Abstract

 Diabetes is one of the most common diseases in Saudi Arabia.
 As of 2015, the International Diabetes Foundation indicated that Saudi ranked third among the countries with the highest prevalence of diabetes.
 Diabetes is described as a disease or a condition in which the level of glucose in a person's blood is very high.
 Kick Diabetes out of Saudi is a campaign developed by the ministry of health of Saudi and is aimed at creating awareness about the condition.
 The awareness aims at informing the people of Saudi regarding the causes of diabetes as well as the different factors that predispose individuals to diabetes.
 To promote awareness about the condition among the people, this paper uses the information that is currently available to analyze the communication approaches that were developed by the Saudi Ministry of Health in a bid to inform the public on the prevalence of diabetes in the country.
 The paper uses the existing theories, frameworks and critical thinking to analyze the effectiveness of the program in addressing the problem in the country.
 The contents of the communication plan indicate both the strengths and weaknesses of the program and detail the various approaches that may be implemented to improve the efficiency of the program.
 In the long run, the paper meets the objective of making sure that the people of Saudi become conscious of the massive challenges that diabetes has caused in the country and the importance of taking precautionary measures to prevent diabetes.